From 2020 to 2021, the value of globally exported avocados grew by 13.2% from $6.42 billion during 2020.

 - féroce d’avocat tangy spread

 - mashed avocado on toast

-See also Bananas Exports by Country, Grapes Exports by Country and Apples Exports by Country
+See also Bananas Exports by Country, Grapes Exports by Country, Apples Exports by Country and Oranges Exports by Country

 Central Intelligence Agency, The World Factbook Field Listing: Exports – Commodities.
 Accessed on July 6, 2022